kubernetes/enhancements/keps/sig-scheduling/3094-pod-topology-spread-considering-taints/README.md

 -->
 - Unit and integration tests:
   - Defaulting and validation tests
-  - Feature gate enable/disable tests.
+  - Feature gate enable/disable tests
+  - `nodeAffinityPolicy` works as expected
-  - `TaintStrategy` works as expected
+  - `nodeTaintPolicy` works as expected
 - Benchmark tests:
-  - Verify the performance of looping all toleration and taints in computing skew is acceptable
+  - Verify the performance of looping all toleration and taints in calculating skew is acceptable

 ### Graduation Criteria